StephHjar/star-wars-trivia/README.md

 - A high score board, where players can log their score and compare it with other players'.
 This will require the data to be stored in a database, which is beyond my abilities at this stage, but will be added in the future.

 - Other Star Wars Trivia categories, like: the Original Trilogy, Prequels, Old Republic, and Disney Canon.
-This will give the player the option of playing multiple different trivia games with different subject matter.
+This will give the player the option of playing multiple different trivia games with different subject matters.

 ## Testing